 - Psychotic Smirk: He has a habit of letting these slip out.
 His first introduction to the storyline even included one.
 As he once confessed to Ichigo, when he's forced to play the role of a villain, he tends to go for the cliché.

-- Skeletons in the Coat Closet: After absorbing Ichigo's powers and enhancing himself he's now wearing a sort of bone armor.
-Even part of the handle of his sword now looks like a spine.
+- Skeletons in the Coat Closet: After absorbing Ichigo's Fullbring and enhancing himself with it, he gains skeletal white armor.
+It is derived from Ichigo's Fullbring which clads him in armor.
+By fusing his Substitute Soul Reaper badge with his Cross of the Scaffold, part of the handle of his sword looks like a spine.

-- Training from Hell: Subjects Ichigo to this, to the point of slashing his eyes and blocking Orihime's path when she tries to help him.
+- Training from Hell: Subjects Ichigo to this in order to make his Fullbring stronger, to the point of slashing his eyes and blocking Orihime's path when she tries to help him.

 The founder of Xcution, he successfully transferred several Fullbringers' powers to a Substitute Soul Reaper, but killed everyone directly involved afterward and disappeared.
 He reappears in the present as the apparent main antagonist, causing Ginjo to take Ichigo under his wing and help him unlock his Fullbring powers.
 He is cruel, manipulative and possesses a power to either cut through anything or alter the memories of others.

 His Fullbring, Book of the End, is a katana capable of cutting anything, but its true power is altering the past of anything Tsukishima cuts.